Other Ways To Volunteer:

-Parents willing to serve occasionally as a chaperone or driver are encouraged to join as a Cadet Sponsor Member.
+Parents, Grandparents and Guardians willing to serve occasionally as a chaperone or driver are encouraged to join as a Cadet Sponsor Member.
 CSMs pay a reduced rate of national dues and are exempt from local dues.
 To ensure they understand CAP missions and their role in supporting cadets, CSMs complete the Level I Orientation Course, and for safety are screened and trained per our cadet protection standards.
 For a uniform, CSMs may wear a distinctive CAP uniform such as a special CAP polo shirt, or opt to remain in appropriate civilian attire.

 Adults can support the Cadets in their local Squadron without officially joining CAP by serving on support committees.
 Some ways adults can help include:

 - asking area businesses to make financial or in-kind donations

 - planning an awards night or pot luck dinner

 - helping the squadron connect with local civic groups

 - spreading the news about CAP and helping recruit new members.

 Adults who are interested in participating more fully in CAP’s missions should consider joining as a Senior Member.